Kshitij19ji/Adversarial-Attack-Targted-and-non-Targted-Attack-using-CNN-Architecture-Model/README.md

 The attacks are primarily demonstrated on:
 - **VGG19**: Modified with a custom fully connected layer to fit the specific dataset (e.g., 990 classes).
 - **ResNet50**: Used as a victim model for robustness testing.
+- **MobileNetV2**: A lightweight architecture optimized for mobile and edge devices.
+- **EfficientNet**: A scalable architecture that achieves state-of-the-art accuracy with significantly fewer parameters.

 The models are typically loaded with pre-trained weights or custom state dicts, and put into `.eval()` mode to ensure deterministic behavior during attack generation.